Introduction

 The Illumina Infinium EX Methylation Assay transforms DNA Methylation analysis by streamlining sample preparation and enabling high-volume sample processing.
 The assay scales methylation profiling to hundreds of thousands of CpG loci per sample and supports the processing of large sample numbers with automation.

-Before samples are run through the Infinium EX Methylation Assay, DNA is first treated with sodium bisulfite using an Illumina-recommended bisulfite conversion kit.
-The treatment converts unmethylated cytosines to uracil, while methylated cytosines are protected from conversion by the methyl group and remain as cytosines.
+Before samples are run through the Infinium EX Methylation, DNA is treated with sodium bisulfite using an Illumina-recommended bisulfite conversion kit.
+The treatment converts unmethylated cytosines to uracils, while methylated cytosines are protected from conversion by the methyl group and remain as cytosines.

 The Infinium EX Methylation Assay for Methylation offers the following features: